luomus/laji-api/README.md

 #### Integration tests

-Currently we rely on the e2e tests from the old api.
 Fill in `e2e/config.json` and then you can run the tests:

 With Docker: